novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 Living this life again, wasn't he making money too easily?

-He should be thankful to someone, but that someone was a high-ranking official in the afterlife.
+He should be thankful to someone, but that someone is a high-ranking official in the afterlife.

 This thought reminded him of the incident where he saved a pregnant woman from a car accident by chance.

-"Yes, helping others has brought me this fortune."
+'Yes, helping others has brought me this fortune.'

 So, he should continue to help others in this life.